NBA cheerleading

 The National Basketball Association (NBA) is a professional basketball league with teams in the United States and Canada.
 Nearly every team, with one exception, has a squad of dancers for cheerleading that are usually involved in dancing, charity work, fundraisers, and modeling.
-However, the #MeToo Movement has resulted in many NBA teams replacing their all-girl dance teams with family-friendly hype teams in recent years.
+Recently, some NBA teams have expanded their previously all-girl teams to be more inclusive as part of efforts to appeal to a broader and rapidly growing audience.

 Teams

 The only team currently without traditional NBA dancers is the San Antonio Spurs.
 Until 2018, they had a dance squad called the Silver Dancers.